German and French Philosophy

 1. Submit Relevant Documents

-Submit a motivation letter, your CV, proof of English competency at B2 level or higher, and an academic paper in English before the application deadline.
-You have until April 15 to submit these documents - however, make sure that your application is submitted by the application deadline, March 31!
+Submit a motivation letter and an academic paper in German before the application deadline.
+You have until August 15 to submit these documents - make sure that your application is also submitted by this deadline!

 Motivation Letter (500 - 700 words)